prikhi/pencil/docs/source/reference/behaviors.rst

 Result
 ^^^^^^

-The "attributeName" attribute of the target object is assigned the provided value.
+The ``attributeName`` attribute of the target object is assigned the provided value.

 Example